 In 2008, The Media Consortium supported and organized research for the development of an online advertising network for independent media.
 Four consortium members, including Air America, The Nation, Mother Jones and AlterNet are the founding partners of this network, now called Ad Progress, which is in its initial launch phase.
-TMC is working with other members of the consortium to identify new opportunities for a collaboration of members.
+TMC is working with other members of the consortium to identify new revenue generating opportunities for a collaboration of members.

-Can independent media producers adapt and lead, or will they disappear with journalism’s Ice Age?
-In October 2009, TMC released yearlong study on the future of journalism called It is a comprehensive, definitive examination of how the media landscape has changed and how independent media can boldly lead a new future for journalistic enterprises.
+As journalism’s old business models melt away, it’s important to know what journalism will look like in the future.
+Even more critical to the equation is this question: Can independent media producers adapt and lead, or will they disappear with journalism’s Ice Age?
+In October 2009, TMC released our yearlong study on the future of journalism called The Big Thaw: Charting a New Future for Journalism.
+It is a comprehensive, definitive examination of how the media landscape has changed and how independent media can boldly lead a new future for journalistic enterprises.

 The study was born out of a “game changer” strategy project initiated in 2008 by The Media Consortium to support the evolution of independent media.
+The Media Consortium commissioned this project because we want to lead our members and other independent media outlets into a new era of sustainable and powerful journalism.
+Four key recommendations for independent media emerged from the study:

+Change internally: The first and deepest change is to rethink how media organizations and formal networks are structured.
+By integrating technologists, entrepreneurs and individual media-makers, independent media will cultivate new competencies and strategies to change the journalism field.

+Increase experimentation: Journalism organizations must increase their capacity to innovate with new technology, journalistic practices and business models.
+They can do this by pursuing “rapid, low-cost innovation” and pooling their experimental efforts.
+Funders must invest in the long-term sustainability of journalism’s truth-telling by investing in greater experimentation among both new and existing players.

+Leverage unique role of a consortium: Since independent media will continue to grow more diverse and fragmented, it is critical that media-makers break out of organizational silos and work together.
+The more that independent media-makers leverage their collective power, the more they can negotiate deals, influence public policy and build journalism’s new ecosystem.

+Building audiences as communities: Media organizations must create platforms for users to participate in the journalistic process, work with each other on projects and build their own online communities independent of publishers.

+Josh Stearns wrote for Savethenews.org that “The Big Thaw … is refreshingly different from every other report published this year.
+Whereas most reports focus on what went wrong with journalism in America and consider new models and experiments currently under way, The Big Thaw delves into the future. … It reads less like a report and more like a travel guide of what’s to come, giving the reader a glimpse at an exciting new landscape.”

+Jason Barnett, executive director of The Uptake, wrote that "The problems facing the news industry are complicated and solutions are hard to find.
+The Big Thaw is a comprehensive look into the recent challenges and provides clear ways forward.
+If you care about the future of media, read every page."
+The UpTake is a cutting edge online video and citizen journalism organization and TMC member.

-The Media Consortium commissioned this project because we want to lead our members and other independent media outlets into a new era of sustainable and powerful journalism.The Big Thaw integrates two of our strategic principles: bringing money and attention to the sector and supporting innovation in journalism and business models.
-TMC is using findings from The Big Thaw to structure our Innovation and Incubation Labs, which will launch in 2010
+The Big Thaw integrates two of our strategic principles: bringing money and attention to the sector and supporting innovation in journalism and business models.
+TMC is using findings from The Big Thaw to structure our Innovation and Incubation Labs, which will launch in 2010.